University PoliciesPage address: https://www.mnsu.edu/students/basicstuff/policies.html

-- Intentional and unwelcome touching, or coercing, forcing, or attempting to coerce or force another to touch a person's intimate parts (defined as primary genital area, groin, inner thigh, buttocks, or breast).
+- Intentional and unwelcome touching of a person's intimate parts (defined as primary genital area, groin, inner thigh, buttocks, or breast); or coercing, forcing, or attempting to coerce or force another to touch a person's intimate parts.

-Subpart D. Stalking.
-Stalking is conduct directed at a specific person that is unwanted, unwelcome, or unreciprocated and that would cause a reasonable person to fear for her or his safety or the safety of others or to suffer substantial emotional distress.
+Conduct directed at a specific person that is unwanted, unwelcome, or unreciprocated and that would cause reasonable people to fear for their safety or the safety of others or to suffer substantial emotional distress.

-- Are enrolled in one or more courses, either credit or noncredit, through a college or university;
+- Are enrolled in one or more courses, either credit or non-credit, through a college or university; or

 - Are not officially enrolled for a particular term but who have a continuing relationship with the college or university; or